 should be added.
 Thank you.

 The Paper Cup also appears in the book 'Jouxjoux en Papier' by Tom Tit (real name Arthur Good), published in Paris by Paul Lechevalier in 1924, under the title 'Le Gobelet de Voyage'.

 Diagrams also appear, as 'The Drinking Cup' in 'Fun with Paper Folding', by Murray and Rigney, published by the Fleming H Revell Company, New York in 1928.
 In this version only one top flap is folded down, so that the outline of the finished design is pentagonal.
 The author suggests that the reader might 'Make large enough and turn in the (other) point ... and you will have a paper hat.'

-A 'Drinking Cup' design, presumably the same one, is listed in the contents of 'Winter Nights Entertainment' by R M Abrahams, published by Constable and Constable in 1932.
+The design also appears as a 'Drinking Cup' in 'Winter Nights Entertainment' by R M Abrahams, published by Constable and Constable in 1932 ...